artmsilva/exercise/README.md

 This is an open ended and open book problem.
 We encourage you to ask questions.

-Create an article page from data fetched from the `getArticleContent` function in `./api/article.js`
+Create an article page from data fetched from the `getArticleContent` function in `./api/article.js`.

-Each of the objects in the array map to markup.

 ```json
 // example of an object in the array